Kfkyyian1/pewresearchcenter_springsurvey2022/README.md

 # Research on attitudes of Singaporeans towards China and the United States.
 Objective: The analysis aims to shed light on the nuanced views of Singaporeans and uncover any intriguing trends within the data towards the two nations from the Pew Research Center.

-* Note: Raw data was obtained from from [here](https://www.pewresearch.org/global/dataset/spring-2022-survey-data/).
+* Note: Raw data was obtained from [here](https://www.pewresearch.org/global/dataset/spring-2022-survey-data/).

 # Importing Data from SPSS to R
 Since the data obtained is in SPSS format, the Haven package was used to import in the dataset.
 It was then named as "attitude" in a dataframe format. <br>